Java-Diner-Program/.java-diner-program/README.md

 # .java-diner-program
-The Java Diner code is utilized to purchase a burger meal through the "Java Diner" app
+About: The Java Diner code is utilized to purchase a burger meal through the "Java Diner" app Group 4: Abdi A, Marceline B, Dulce L, Israel M, Nick S